el3um4s/strani-anelli-blog/src/posts/en/2024/06/light-my-fire-between-the-lines/post.md

 ---
 date: 2024-06-11
 ignore: false
-title: Between The Lines Of "Light My Fire"
+title: Beyond the Words Of "Light My Fire"
 description: I decided to collect the words that struck me from "Light My Fire" by Brenda Lodigiani, a novel that explores the nuances of love, family and personal growth.
 Brenda's words made me laugh, reflect and move, and I hope they can do the same with you.
 categories:
   - Notes